b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 And it turns out that it does.
 Congratulations, you discovered a local population with a different, clearly higher prevalence of the disease.
-Now you (or other people) can study the population closer (e.g. gene screening) in order to find the features that are triggering the onset of the disease.
+Now you (or other people) can study the population closer (e.g. gene screening) in order to find the features that trigger the onset of (or predispose to develop) the disease.

 The story is not that far fetched since there are human populations that are of particular interest to scientists due to their unusually common occurrence of